Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Best Primer for Wooden Spindles

-If you plan to coat the surface with a white pigmented lacquer, instead of paint, using a cup sprayer, a primer surfacer typically needs to be applied first for adhesion.
+If you plan to coat the surface with a white pigmented lacquer, instead of paint, using a cup sprayer, a primer surfacer (lacquer) should be applied first for adhesion.

 Options for Applying Primer and Paint